WANTED FOR MURDER

 Alexander Fountain is wanted on a Canada-wide warrant for three counts of attempted murder and one count of first-degree murder.
 Fountain was previously found guilty of unauthorized possession of a loaded firearm.
 Fountain has evaded his arrest and is believed to be in the Greater Toronto Area.

 Anyone offering Fountain assistance in evading arrest may be considered an accessory after the fact.
-Article 240 of the Criminal Code of Canada states that “every one who is an accessory after the fact to murder is guilty of an indictable offence and liable to imprisonment for life."
+Section 240 of the Criminal Code of Canada states that “every one who is an accessory after the fact to murder is guilty of an indictable offence and liable to imprisonment for life."

 Description:First Name:AlexanderLast Name:FountainGender:MaleHeight:5 ft 10 in / 178 cmWeight:165 lbs / 75 kgEye Colour:BrownHair Colour:BlackAlso Look for:Multiple tattoos, possible beard